huawei-noah/SMARTS/scenarios/waymo/README.md

 ## Using the traffic histories in SMARTS

-There are currently 2 examples that use traffic histories.
+There are examples that use traffic histories.
 We explain their use below.

 ### Example: observation collection